carbon-language/carbon-lang/docs/design/README.md

 -   If both keywords are omitted, the package declaration must be omitted entirely.
-In this case, the file is the API file for the default library of the `Main` package, which cannot have any `impl` files.
+In this case, the file is the API file for the default library of the `Main` package, which cannot have any implementation files.
 This library is used to define the entry point for the program, and tests and smaller examples may choose to reside entirely within this library.
 No other library can import this library even from within the default package.

 If the default library of the `Main` package contains a function named `Run`, that function is the program entry point.
 Otherwise, the program's entry point